United States, 1969

 Wolves’ players received a surprise present when they were introduced to the Major of Kansas in the days after the game – the freedom of the city and certificates of citizenship.
 And their popularity in the locality was underlined when they popped into the stadium to sign autographs and help sell tickets for the forthcoming Mother’s Day game against Kilmarnock.

 That’s where the charity ended.
-Wolves were pushed hard but still proved too good for the Ayrshire side in a 3-2 win secured by a brace from Scotsman Hugh Curran and a goal by Farrington.
+Wolves were pushed hard but still proved too good for the Ayrshire side in a 3-2 win secured by a brace from Scotsman Curran and a goal by Farrington.

 With another nine points banked, McGarry’s men were well placed in the tournament and still hadn’t been able to field one of their star assets, Derek Dougan.
-The charismatic striker had been playing for Northern Ireland in the Home Internationals but turned up with his club colleagues in time for a Midlands derby with a difference – the clash with Tommy Docherty’s Aston Villa in Atlanta in the middle of the month.
+The charismatic striker had been playing for Northern Ireland in the Home Internationals but turned up among his club colleagues in time for a Midlands derby with a difference – the clash with Tommy Docherty’s Aston Villa in Atlanta in the middle of the month.

 The Doc said on local radio in Georgia that he reckoned his team were as good as Wolves despite being a division below them.
 Big mistake!
 Their opponents were tuned in to the broadcast and left him choking on his words as they ran out 2-1 winners against a side containing their former favourite Peter Broadbent.
-Knowles netted again and the newly-arrived Doog proved he had dispensed with any hangover problems by hitting the other.
+Knowles netted again and the newly-arrived Doog proved he had dispensed with any jet-lag problems by hitting the other.

 There was an unusual occurrence before the next game – the return against Kilmarnock in St Louis – when Wolves found themselves travelling to the stadium in a yellow school bus.
 More surprising still was the fact they stopped en route to pick up the Killie players.